bradchristie/taminations-flutter/assets/c2/file_to_a_line.md

 # File to a Line

-From general columns: Ends slide apart to become ends of parallel lines;
+From General Columns: Ends slide apart to become ends of Parallel Lines;
-centers [Column Circulate](../b1/circulate.md) two spots, to become centers of the lines.
+centers [Column Circulate](../b1/circulate.md) two spots, to become centers of the Lines.

-**Notes**: The lines are close together after this call--there is an implicit adjustment here.
+Note: The Lines are close together after this call--there is an implicit adjustment here.

 >